How does your Squat compare to your Front Squat? See side-by-side strength standards from Beginner to Elite.

 The Squat and Front Squat are both popular exercises, but they target different muscles and have different strength expectations.
 This page compares their strength standards side by side so you can see exactly how your lifts stack up.

-The tables above show 1RM strength standards by bodyweight for both exercises, from Beginner to Elite.
+The tables above show 1RM strength standards by bodyweight for both exercises, from Beginner to Elite, using the FitnessVolt strength standards model.
 Use the Male/Female toggle to switch between gender-specific data.
-All standards are based on 2.5M+ verified competition results from powerlifting, weightlifting, and strongman federations worldwide.
+For the big three (squat, bench press, deadlift) we also publish verified competition percentiles from 2.5M+ powerlifting meet results, always shown separately.

 Want to check your own levels?
 Visit the individual exercise pages for Squat or Front Squat to use the interactive strength calculator and find your exact percentile.